chiamp/dqn-boardgames/README.md

-# Reinforcement Learning Repo
+# DQN Boardgames Repo
-This is a repo where I test reinforcement learning algorithms on board games.
-Details on how the board games and algorithms are implemented can be found below.
+This is a repo where I test the reinforcement learning algorithm DQN on board games.
+Details on how the board games and algorithm are implemented can be found below.

 ## Requirements
 * Python 3.7.7